sriniketh28/SNWeshare/README.md

 # SNWeshare

-Weshare is a new video sharing platform used to watch videos in realtime with friends!
-Weshare is also mobile-friendly.
+SNWeshare is a video sharing platform used to watch videos in realtime with friends and chat with them alongside.
+You can watch youtube videos, dailymotion videos etc together with your friends.
+SNWeshare is also mobile-friendly.

 ## Steps to install